How to teach a beginner to ride a bike

 The ten-second challenge

 If the rider can glide along with their feet in the air for ten or more seconds, they are ready for pedals.
-Count slowly out loud, and always encourage – it will take time to reach that magic ten seconds.
+Count slowly out loud, and always encourage.
+It can take 20 minutes or more of gliding practice to reach that magic ten seconds – don’t be tempted to go to pedals too soon.
+Keep going, varying the methods of riding if possible (stride and glide, frog hops, ‘One, two, three, four, lift your feet up off the floor’ etc).
+A push can be helpful if the rider is becoming frustrated.

 There are a couple of options with pedalling, depending on the size/age and capability of the rider.

-FIRST once the pedals have been replaced (make sure the correct pedal is on the correct side – they will always be marked with R or L) ask the ride to stride and glide again, then once the glide has started, put the feet on the pedals and go.
-If they can glide for ten seconds they will have plenty of time to find the pedals with their feet before losing momentum.
+FIRST once the pedals have been replaced (make sure the correct pedal is on the correct side – they will always be marked with R or L) ask the rider to stride and glide again, then start pedalling when they’ve gained enough momentum.
 Encourage them to look ahead rather than down.
+They might need a supporting hand on the back as they find the pedals.

-SECOND replace one pedal at a time and teach them to properly set it.
+SECOND replace one pedal at a time and teach them how to set it properly.
 1. brakes on.
 2. raise pedal to set position (in line with the bottom part of the frame, roughly at 2 o’ clock).
 3. look up, brakes off, push, glide.
 Try to achieve a glide of five seconds with just the one pedal.
 Important: the push should come from the foot on the pedal, not the foot on the ground.
 4. replace other pedal and repeat exactly the same process, starting to pedal after the glide.
+It will take a while for them to learn how hard they must push in order to gain enough momentum to get going.
+A supporting hand on the back and a little push can help (don’t be tempted to hold the saddle, though!)

 It sounds obvious, but the language you use can have a major impact on the success of the lesson.
 For example, if the rider can glide for five seconds, say, “Well done!
 Halfway there!”
 If they pedal three times then stop, say, “Brilliant!
 Next time let’s do four pedals!”